kgisl/makesite/content/blog/2020-11-17-curious-hacking-genius.md

 In essence, approach your
 Learning as Adventure and not as Hard Labour

-Start with Questions (curiosity driven)
+Start with Questions (curiosity driven about problems preferably)
+ - -> Problems  (design thinking et al)

- - -> Ideas (have good and bad ones, and plenty of them) -> Hack one or more of them
+    -> Ideas (have good and bad ones, and plenty of them) -> Hack one or more of them
    -> Skills will ensue, and so will Knowledge
    -> Habit creation of questions->ideas->hack->learn->repeat